dannydelts94/dans-weather-dashboard/README.md

 ## Usage

 To use this web app you will need to open it up in your browser.
-Type your 5 digit zip code in the search bar and your current weather as well as a five day forcast will be generated.
+Type your city or 5 digit zip code in the search bar and your current weather as well as a five day forcast will be generated.

 ## Credits